arthurdouillard/hugo-website/content/project/deepcourse.md

 title = "DeepCourse"

 # Project summary to display on homepage.
-summary = "A course on Deep Learning for Computer Vision"s
+summary = "A course on Deep Learning for Computer Vision"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""